The Clothesline Project is an artistic display to address the issue of sexual and relationship violence.

 You may want to submit a shirt that belonged to the victim.
 Please show on the shirt the victim’s name, date of birth and death and hometown.
 When the shirt is complete you may wish to take the time to write a description of the person you have memorialized.

-Please include information you wish to share about her death.
-Tell what this person meant to you and how you think she should be remembered.
+Please include information you wish to share about their death.
+Tell what this person meant to you and how you think they should be remembered.

-Participating in this project provides a powerful step towards helping a survivor break through the shroud of silence that has surrounded his/her experience.
+Participating in this project provides a powerful step towards helping a survivor break through the shroud of silence that has surrounded their experience.

 Host a Shirt-making Session